 However, the HS model deserves greater consideration because it is more consistent with the life history and dynamics of coho salmon populations (Bradford et al. 2000).
 Although the HS model is biologically more attractive for application to coho salmon populations, it points to a relatively low BEG that may be impractically narrow for management purposes.
 The indicated point goal and lower bound (based on ≥ 90% of MSY) does not vary with the average marine survival regime (Figure 24; Table 3).
 However the indicated upper goal bound is substantially (44–54%) higher in a favorable ocean regime with high average survival in the upper quintile (25.4%) compared with a low survival regime in the bottom quintile (9.5%).
-The indicated goal also varies with the freshwater production regime, decreasing from 5,038 (range 4,534–8,099) spawners in a period of high freshwater production per spawner (1989–1999) to 3,952 (range 3,557–5,688) spawners in the recent cooler period (2000–2010).
+The indicated goal also varies with the freshwater production regime, decreasing from 5,038 spawners (range 4,534–8,099) in a period of high freshwater production per spawner (1989–1999) to 3,952 spawners (range 3,557–5,688) in the recent cooler period (2000–2010).